Chronic Fatigue Syndrome

 What is Chronic Fatigue Syndrome (CFS)?

 Chronic fatigue syndrome is characterized by unexplained fatigue that is persistent and severe in nature.
 The onset of this condition can be gradual or sudden.
-Fatigue associated with this disease lasts from a minimum of six months or longer and is not minimized by rest.
+Fatigue associated with this disease lasts for at least six months or longer and is not minimized by rest.

 Women are twice as likely as men to develop CFS while Caucasians are more likely than other ethnic groups to develop this disease.

-In addition to severe fatigue, there are, like with mononucleosis symptoms, other symptoms of chronic fatigue syndrome include:
+In addition to severe fatigue, there are other symptoms of chronic fatigue syndrome include:

 These symptoms should last for a period of six consecutive months or more.
 At least four of them must be experienced concurrently with extreme fatigue in order for CFS to be diagnosed.